khurram123/SortBoarding/README.md

 	5. You have arrived at your final destination.

 	The list should be defined in a format that's compatible with the input format.
 	The API is to be an internal PHP API so it will only communicate with other parts of a PHP application, not server to server, nor server to client.
 Use PHP-doc to document the input and output your API accepts / returns.

 ## Getting Started
-    1.  navigate project root folder
+    1.  navigate SortBoarding folder
     2.  run commands: `composer install` and `composer require codeception/codeception` (Codeception (with installed PHPUnit))

 ## Frontend